 The Culture of Safety Unit works with people throughout the Church – whether in congregations, presbyteries or Synod – to make sure our Synod is a safe place for all.

-Our special concern is to develop a culture and systems to encourage behaviour that helps church people – both ordained and lay – to consider the ethics and responsibilities required of them in their position.
-We also ensure the Church has systems in place to help people recover if they have been harmed by other people’s unethical or unsafe behaviour.
-Taken altogether, this is called Culture of Safety.
+Our special concern is to develop a culture and systems to encourage behaviour that helps Church people – both ordained and lay – to consider the conduct, ethics and responsibilities required of them.

 Requirements for retired ministers can be found here.

-If you are concerned that a minister or other ministry agent has breached the Code of Ethics, contact Sue Clarkson, our Ethical Standards Manager (details below).
+If you are concerned that a minister or other ministry agent has breached the Code of Ethics, please contact your presbytery minister or Sue Clarkson, our Ethical Standards Manager (details below).

-This is a legal requirement in Victoria only.
+This is a legal requirement in Victoria and NSW.
 For more information, click here.

-If you are aware of an incident of Reportable Conduct, report it using this form or contact Sue Clarkson, our Ethical Standards Manager (details below).
+If you are aware of an incident of reportable conduct, please fill out this form or contact Sue Clarkson, our Ethical Standards Manager (details below).

 Sue Clarkson, Ethical Standards Manager

-Sue is a minister of the Word who has a wide range of church experience.
-She is responsible for:
+Sue is a Minister of the Word who has a wide range of Church experience.
+Sue’s role includes:

-- Advice about breaches of the Code of Ethics
+- providing advice about breaches of the Code of Ethics.

-- Contact person for breaches of a sexual nature
+- being the contact person for breaches of a sexual nature.

-- Convenor of Advisers for the Synod Sexual Misconduct Complaints Committee
+- being the Convenor of Advisers for the Synod Sexual Misconduct Complaints Committee.

 Josh Tuhipa-Turner, Safe Church Coordinator